Integral filtered Sen theory and applications: Review of conjugate filtration

 \section{Review of conjugate filtration}

 We review basic properties of conjugate filtrations.
-The results presented here should be well-known in the literature; we include brief proofs.
+Some results presented here should be well-known in the literature (the variants in \S \ref{subsec filphi} seem to be less well-known); we include brief proofs.
 The main applications are when the triple $(A,d, \phi)$ forms a prism, but we have presented a more axiomatized version.
+The readers could first read \S \ref{subsec:conj-fil} to familiarize with the conjugation filtrations. \S \ref{subsec axiomGLS} axiomatizes some argument in \cite{GLS14}; it is not too difficult but will only be used in \S \ref{sec: frob matrix}. \S \ref{subsec filphi} concerns filtrations related to $\phi(M)$: it will be very critically used in the mod $p$ theory starting from \S \ref{sec:p-GT-A}.